 Hybrid may refer to any of the following:

 1. In general, hybrid refers to anything that is made of two or more things.
-For example, a hybrid computer is a computer capable of accepting both digital and analog signals, unlike most computers that are just digital.
+For example, a hybrid computer is a computer capable of accepting both digital and analog signals, unlike most computers that are only digital.

 2. Under the Orange Book standard for recordable CDs, hybrid means a disc that has one or more sessions already recorded, but has space allocated for future recording.